ninjudd/clojure-protobuf/README.md

       repeated string likes = 4;
     }

-If you put it in the protos directory of your project, you can compile it with lein:
+If you put it in the proto directory of your project, you can compile it with cake:

-    lein proto example.proto
+    cake proto example.proto

 Now you can use the protocol buffer in clojure: